microsoft/CsWinRT/docs/authoring.md

 ## Using the authored component

 Modifications needed:
-  1. add a reference in the consuming app to your component
+  1. Reference to your authored component in the consuming app
-  2. add a manifest file and runtimeconfig file [for native consumption only]
+  2. Add a manifest file and runtimeconfig file [for native consumption only]
-  3. add a MSBuild target for copying the required DLLs.
+  3. Use a MSBuild targets for copying necessary DLLs

 ### Add the reference to your authored component